npm package discovery and stats viewer.

 Inside the REPL, type /help for the full slash-command list (60+ commands across session / memory / workflow / orchestration / observability surfaces).

-If the MCP server isn't reachable, the CLI still boots — but only local tools (file edits, shell, web fetch, spawn_agent) work.
+Offline mode — if the MCP server isn't reachable, the CLI still boots with only local tools (file edits, shell, web fetch, spawn_agent).
 Memory recall, capture, and skills are disabled until the server is back.
-The startup banner shows ⚠️ OFFLINE MODE when this happens.
+The startup banner shows offline when this happens.
 Pass --strict-mcp to make the CLI exit instead of degrading.

-If you'd rather have the CLI spawn the MCP server as a child process instead of running it separately, use brainrouter config → "Set Active Server Profile" → default (the bundled stdio profile).
-You don't need to run anything else — the CLI manages the server's lifecycle.
+Stdio mode — to have the CLI spawn the MCP server as a child process instead of running it separately: open /config, go to MCP settings, and pick the bundled stdio profile.
+The CLI manages the server's lifecycle.

 Workspace detection

-By default, the CLI uses the nearest project root with AGENT.md, AGENTS.md, or .git.
-Override with:
+By default, the CLI uses the nearest project root with AGENT.md, AGENTS.md, CLAUDE.md, or .git.
+Whichever of AGENT.md / AGENTS.md / CLAUDE.md it finds first (in that order) is loaded as the workspace instruction file and injected into the system prompt.
+Override the root with:

 brainrouter --workspace /absolute/path/to/project